Welcome to the Addleshaw Goddard's November 2024 International Arbitration Group Newsletter

 Improvement came in March 2022, when the new DIAC Rules replaced the 2007 version.
 The 2022 rules expressly grant the arbitral tribunal the power to make an award which included, "the fees of the legal representatives and any expenses incurred by those representatives, together with any other party’s costs as assessed and determined by the Tribunal."
 (Article 36.1).

-That new definition was tested in the Dubai court of appeal in 2024 (Case No. 33/2023), which confirmed (quite sensibly) that where the parties had agreed to apply the DIAC 2022 rules, the arbitral tribunal was entitled to make an award that included payment of the successful party's lawyer's fees.
+That new definition was tested in the Dubai court of appeal in 2024 (Case No. 33/2023), which confirmed (quite sensibly) that where the parties had agreed to apply the DIAC 2022 rules, the arbitral tribunal was entitled to make an award that included payment of the successful party's legal fees.
 The decision in 33/2023 is therefore consistent with the approach outlined in 282/2012 and Article 46 of the Arbitration Law, both of which provide that arbitration agreements made by the parties will be enforced (subject to compliance with certain conditions) and that incorporation of the tribunal's power by reference to arbitral rules are permitted.

 Germany